Introduction: Paris After Dark

 Cover Charges & Minimum Drinks

-Cover charges and minimum drink policies vary significantly by venue.
-Jazz clubs and live music venues: Typically charge €10-€30 entry with a one-drink minimum.
-Nightclubs: Usually charge €10-€25 entry, sometimes higher for premium nights or guest DJs.
-Bars and wine bars: No entry fee; you pay for drinks.
-Hotel bars and rooftop bars: No entry fee, but high drink prices (€16-28+) may effectively create a minimum.
-Cabarets: Entry is included in show ticket or dinner package.
-Be aware that some touristy venues in Pigalle aggressively upsell champagne or "bottle service," which can result in very high bills.
-Stick to venues with clear pricing.
+Cover charges and drink minimums are all over the map by venue.
+Jazz clubs and live music venues: Usually €10-€30 entry with a one-drink minimum.
+Nightclubs: Generally €10-€25, sometimes more for premium nights or guest DJs.
+Bars and wine bars: No entry fee; you just pay for drinks.
+Hotel bars and rooftop bars: No cover, but high drink prices (€16-28+) act as a de facto minimum.
+Cabarets: Entry is baked into the show ticket or dinner package.
+One warning: some touristy spots in Pigalle aggressively push champagne or “bottle service,” which can balloon your bill fast.
+Stick to venues with clear, posted pricing.

 Tipping & Payment